worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 <img src="https://github.com/worldbank/dime-standards/blob/scto-guidelines/dime-research-standards/pillar-4-data-security/data-security-resources/img/scto-encrypt-create-2.png" width="75%"><!--- Image is read from master branch or use full URL-->

-Your keys will be downloaded in two files (one file for each key).
+You then download the keys in two files (one file for each key).
 The name you enter in the next screen has no cryptographic function.
 It will only be used to name the files that will be downloaded to your computer.
 If you were to enter _name_of_my_project_ then your keys will be generated with these names: